Cambridge hero Ironside lives out dream

 Newcastle 0-1 Cambridge: Joe Ironside lives out dream with St James' Park winner

-Last updated on .From the section Cambridge
+Last updated on .From the section FA Cup

-Joe Ironside grew up idolising Newcastle United legend Alan Shearer but it was the Cambridge United number nine who scored a "dream" goal at St James' Park to dump the Premier League side out of the FA Cup in the third round.
+Joe Ironside grew up idolising Alan Shearer and he emulated the Newcastle United legend by scoring a "dream" goal at St James' Park as Cambridge United dumped his hero's former club out of the FA Cup.

-The 28-year-old, along with housemate and goalkeeper Dimitar Mitov, were the League One side's heroes as they claimed a famous 1-0 win against Eddie Howe's team.
+The 28-year-old, along with housemate and goalkeeper Dimitar Mitov, starred for the League One side as they pulled off a famous 1-0 win against Eddie Howe's Premier League team.

 "I can't describe it, I am a bit lost for words, it panned out how I dreamt it last night," Ironside told BBC Sport.